 One Part of a Complex Puzzle

 All of this is not to say that vitamins don’t have a role to play in your migraines.
-In fact, migraines are a complex condition that likely have many contributing factors–possibly including nutrient deficiencies–all of which should be used to try to ease the burden of migraines.
+Migraines are a complex condition that likely has many contributing factors.
+Doctors should explore all possibilities including nutrient deficiencies to try to ease the burden of migraines.

 One important contributing cause that many people overlook is temporomandibular joint disorders (TMJ), which can cause muscle tension and nerve pressure that contribute to the frequency and intensity of migraines.
-TMJ treatment can help many people who aren’t getting good results from their current migraine therapy.
+Unfortunately taking vitamins for TMJ won’t treat you.
+You will need TMJ treatment instead.
+It can help many people who aren’t getting good results from their current migraine therapy.